Form CRS Conversation Starters

 Betterment is set up a little differently from other investment advisers.
 Because we provide investment advice primarily over the internet, your primary way of interacting with us as your investment adviser will be through our website or app.
 If you have questions about how Betterment works or are concerned about your account, you should contact our Customer Support Team.
 Members of our Customer Support Team are not investment adviser representatives and are not licensed to give financial advice.

-If you have particular questions about your financial situation or a financial goal, you can also add Advice Packages to speak one-on-one with a financial consultant or elect our Premium offering for unlimited access to a team of CFP® professionals.
+If you have particular questions about your financial situation or a financial goal and you meet certain eligibility criteria, you can elect our Premium offering for unlimited access to a team of CFP® professionals.

 We take all complaints seriously and offer a Satisfaction Guarantee.